 Return On Capital Employed (ROCE)

-What is Return On Capital Employed (ROCE)
+What is Return On Capital Employed (ROCE)?

 Return on capital employed (ROCE) is a measure of how much money a company makes from its capital investments.
 It is typically expressed as a percentage and compares the operating profitability of a firm to the amount of capital employed in its operation.
 Generally, the higher the ROCE, the better the company is managing its investments and operations.

-How to calculate Return On Capital Employed (ROCE)?
+How to Calculate Return On Capital Employed (ROCE)

 The general formula for calculating return on capital employed is as follows:

-Operating profit is defined as revenue minus operating expenses, excluding taxes, interest, and depreciation charges.
 Capital employed is generally defined as the sum of non-current assets (such as machinery, equipment, and property), current assets (like cash), and net debt (which is total liabilities minus cash).
+Alternatively, it can be calculated as total assets minus current liabilities, as reported on the balance sheet.

 Example of Return On Capital Employed (ROCE)